2 old happy people

 There are 2 types of arthritis.
 Rheumatoid Arthritis or Polyarthritis (RA) and Osteoarthritis (OA).

-1. Rheumatoid Arthritis is a chronic, systemic, inflammatory disorder that may affect many tissues and organs, but principally attacks the joints, ending with the destruction of the articular cartilage and ankylosis of the joints (ankylosis = a stiffness of a joint due to abnormal adhesion and rigidity of the bones of the joint, which may be the result of injury or disease, after wikipedia).
+1. Rheumatoid Arthritis is a chronic, systemic, inflammatory disorder that may affect many tissues and organs, but principally attacks the joints, ending with the destruction of the articular cartilage and ankylosis of the joints (ankylosis = stiffness of a joint due to abnormal adhesion and rigidity of the bones of the joint, which may be the result of injury or disease, after wikipedia).

 osteoarthritis at a knee